Find Out If You Have Diastasis Recti

-Once your bundle of joy is born, sometimes you need to work to help the muscles become connected again to exercise optimally.
-If you are wondering whether you have diastasis recti or not, you can visit a pelvic floor physical therapist or perform a quick test yourself.
+Post pregnancy, you may need to help the muscles become connected again to exercise optimally.
+If you are wondering whether you have diastasis recti or not, you can perform this quick test and see how well your abdominals have healed after birth.

 How Can I Tell If I Have Diastasis Recti After Pregnancy?